codyspring/savagedb/readme.md

 ```

 ### Collection
-Collections are just a dictionary of objects that gets persisted to disk as yaml files.
+Collections are just a dictionary of objects.
 More on that later.

 #### Inserting documents.
 Use the insert method and pass it some data.
 If the JSON object you give it doesn't have an id field, insert generates a random 32 character, alphanumeric string for the id.
-Note that the id is what's used when persisting documents to disk so, keep that in mind when naming things.

 #### Reading documents.
 Send read an id and it'll return either a document or null.
 Or, send it nothing and you'll get back the whole collection as an array to iterate / filter over.